 A vignette is an affect that many photographers apply to some images to make their subject "pop" - it works by darkening just the edges of the photo, so that the centre of the image is correctly exposed, and the brightness gradually falls off towards the edges of the photograph.

 You might want to apply this affect for two reasons: firstly, because this affect actually mimics the way we naturally view scenes with the naked eye, so it feels quite natural, and secondly because a vignette acts a little bit like a very subtle frame, drawing the viewers eye to the subject.
 (You might also naturally get some vignetting with certain lenses too - so it's not just an editing affect!)

-There are a few ways to add a vignette in Lightroom and ACR, and I'll run through them all with you.
-(The screenshots are from Lightroom, but ACR works in the same way for you Elements users!)
+There are a few ways to add a vignette in LightrooM, and I'll run through them all with you.

 Lens Correction Panel

 If you haven't cropped your image, you can use the lens correction panel.
 Simply click "Manual" and use the lens vignetting slider at the bottom of the panel to increase the amount of vignetting by sliding it to the left (and if you have vignetting that you DON'T want, move it the other way!)
 This does the best job of simulating an in-camera vignette affect.
 You can also use the midpoint slider underneath to change how "far in" the vignette is applied.

 However, as this works on the edges of your original photo, if you have cropped your image, you should use one of the other methods listed below instead, or you'll end up with a super wonky vignette.